 CUC's base rates are designed to recover all non-fuel and non-regulatory costs and include per kilowatt-hour ("kWh") electricity charges and fixed facilities charges.
 Fuel cost charges and regulatory fees are billed as separate line items.
 Base rates are subject to an annual review and adjustment each June through the RCAM.
-In June 2013, following review and approval by the Electricity Regulatory Authority ("ERA"), the Company increased its base rates by 1.8% as a result of the 2012 RORB and the increase in the applicable United States and Cayman Islands consumer price indices, adjusted to exclude food and fuel, for calendar year 2012.
+In June 2014, following review and approval by the Electricity Regulatory Authority ("ERA"), the Company increased its base rates by 1.5%.
+This increase is a result of the 2013 RORB and the increase in the applicable United States ("US") and Cayman Islands consumer price indices, adjusted to exclude food and fuel, for calendar year 2013.
 All fuel and lubricating oil costs are passed through to customers without mark-up as a per kWh charge.